Phlebotomy Certification Lubbock, Texas

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has breakdown materials based upon their certification exams.
 Be certain to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.